Advanced-Computer-Lab-2022/Hungry-for-Grades/client/Readme.md

 	- Cypress is the new standard in front-end testing that every developer and QA engineer needs. programmer.
 Developer-friendly.

+## Development Tools and Libraries
+- React Query : Fetch, cache and update data in your React and React Native applications all without touching any "global state".
+- Zustand : A small, fast and scalable bearbones state-management solution using simplified flux principles.
+Has a comfy api based on hooks,
+- click to component

 ## Screenshots
 - Sign up User Form
  <img src="../screenshots/sign up 1.png" alt="Sign up User Form" align="center" >

+## Help
+- run ``` yarn run why ``` to understand the commands in the package.json